blakkan/blakkan.github.io/_posts/2015-05-16-MakerFaire.md

 And more food.
 ![Lemon](/images/maker_faire_2015/lemon.png){: .dropshadow }

-Glassblowing demonstration.
+Glass blowing demonstration.
 I'd like to say this was a sophisticated, artistic use of black and white imagery.
 But in fact, I'd accidentally set the cell phone camera to black and white.
+And photoshopped back in a spot of color just for fun.

 ![Glass blowing](/images/maker_faire_2015/glass_blowing.png){: .dropshadow }

 Alongside the glass blowing, they were demonstrating how to forge and quench steel knives.
 It was pretty impressive stuff, especially considering they were promoting their summer camp for children.
 One wonders about the other activities held at that camp.
 Probably much cooler than canoe races.